 This is actually exactly what OpenStreetsPGH is like.
-And it’s back for another summer of car-free outdoor fun.
+And it’s celebrating its fifth year bringing a summer of car-free outdoor fun to the Burgh.

 We’re stoked because Pittsburgh is, yet again, one of the now 100 cities in North America participating in the Open Streets Project.
 Presented by UPMC Health Plan, this street celebration is something you need to get acquainted with.
-In short, on the last Sunday of May and June and the last Saturday of July, some of the city’s busiest streets will be closed to vehicle traffic and open to people.
+In short, on the last Saturday in May and the last Sundays of June and July, some of the city’s busiest streets will be closed to vehicle traffic and open to people.

 Last year’s OpenStreetsPGH events were amazing.
-And now, they’re back for more fun on May 27, June 24, and July 28.
-You can run, walk, bike, roller blade, dance, or move however you like from 9am-1pm.
+And now, they’re back for more fun on May 25, June 30, and July 28.
+You can run, walk, bike, rollerblade, dance, or move however you like from 9am–1pm.
 It’s like a dream come true for anyone who has ever had a street hockey game interrupted.
 “Car!”

 Want to do more than just mosey around?
-OpenStreetsPGH hosts free group classes during the Sunday events.
-So you can practice yoga or even learn to salsa right on the city’s streets.
+OpenStreetsPGH hosts free group classes during at different hubs along the route.
+So, you can practice yoga or even learn to salsa right on the city’s streets.

 It’s also a great opportunity to see Pittsburgh in a new way and check out new-to-you neighborhoods.
 We love popping into local businesses along the routes to refuel.